Facial recognition is no match for face masks, but things are changing fast

 A masked future?

 In an op-ed earlier this week, Northeastern University professor Woodrow Hartzog said face masks are a temporary speed bump for facial recognition.
-While they present a challenge, he believes facemasks will not stand in the way of increased facial recognition use in the age of COVID-19.
+While they present a challenge, he believes face masks will not stand in the way of increased facial recognition use in the age of COVID-19.

 Health officials are asking a majority of U.S. citizens and a sizable percentage of the global population to stay at home right now, but face masks could become more common when people return to work, at least until a suitable vaccine emerges, which could take more than a year.